eivega/Getting-Cleaning-Data/README.md

 **Getting and Cleaning Data Course Project**

   *This file describes how run_analysis.R script works.*
-- [x] First, unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder with "Getting-Cleaning-Data".
+- [x] First, unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder with "GCD".
-* Make sure the folder "Getting-Cleaning-Data" and the run_analysis.R script are both in the current working directory.
+* Make sure the folder "GCD" and the run_analysis.R script are both in the current working directory.
 - [x] Second, use source("run_analysis.R") command in RStudio.
 - [x] Third, you will find two output files are generated in the current working directory:
 * merged_data.txt (7.9 Mb): it contains a data frame called cleanedData with 10299x68 dimension.